NeowayLabs/list-azure-resources/README.md

 TIP: Create the Service Principal for this action only with READ permissions.

-But if you want only the IP list, use this:
+If you want only the IP list, use this:

 ```bash
 $ make | awk -F "," '{print $3}'